rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - filterAfterSource - System.Boolean: Filter to include only the versions released after the source version.
     - sortOrder - SortOrder: Sorting order for the results.
 - Returns CdmUpgradeReleaseDetailsFromSupportPortalReply.
-### getgroupcountbycdmclusterstatus
-- The getgroupcountbycdmclusterstatus subcommand takes no arguments.
-- Returns GroupCountListWithTotal.
 ### getgroupcountbyprechecksstatus
 - The getgroupcountbyprechecksstatus subcommand takes no arguments.
 - Returns list of GroupCounts.